 10 years of employment: 2% of salary

 15 years of employment: 3% of salary

+20 years of employment: 4% of salary

 Longevity credit will accrue as long as there is no break in regular employment status.

 Time Reporting

 Full-time, non-exempt employees are expected to work the number of hours per week as established for their position.
 They will be paid according to the time reported on their timesheet.
 To comply with the provisions of the federal and state Fair Labor Standards Acts, hours worked, and any leave time used by non-exempt employees are to be submitted to payroll on a bi-weekly basis.
 Time shall be accounted for in 15-minute increments.
 False reporting on a timesheet may be cause for discipline, up to and including termination.